anniekli/oregon-trail-2.0/DEVELOPMENT.md

 - **4/30/2020** Moved StartNewRound() and CheckAnswer() to PracticeGame class and created JSON file to represent checkpoints
     - [x] Add timer so each Practice Game is 1 minute long
-    - [ ] Figure out how to print "Correct"/"Incorrect" message for longer
 - **5/1/2020** Added Layout class and Checkpoint class so you can access the properties of each checkpoint(name, description, image, and distance) -[x] Figure out how to access JSON file correctly